songkomkrit/Scripts/README.md

   - mosquitto_pub.exe (publisher) and mosquitto_sub.exe (subscriber) are in ```bin``` directory
   - OpenSSL is required when Mosquitto is built with SSL/TLS support (WITH_TLS = ON)
 * **MongoDB C/C++ Drivers:** libmongocrypt.ps1 &rarr; mongo-c-driver.ps1 &rarr; mongo-cxx-driver.ps1
-  - OpenSSL is required when MONGOCRYPT_CRYPTO = OpenSSL or ENABLE_SSL=OPENSSL is specified
+  - OpenSSL is required when MONGOCRYPT_CRYPTO = OpenSSL or ENABLE_SSL = OPENSSL is specified

 ## Builds on Linux